I found myself in the ER desperately searching for answers to something I had been trying to pinpoint for multiple years. let’s talk more about it.

 From the day my surgeon shared the heartbreaking news to the moment I rang (and broke) the chemo bell after completing my grueling chemotherapy treatment, I have never felt alone.
 Had it not been for the unending love of my family and the genuine support of the Blue Hope Nation Community, I am not sure I would be writing this letter to you today.

 Joyful participation through my everyday battles was how I decided to beat colon cancer.
-When I chose to see my cancer diagnosis and journey as a blessing, the lens in which I viewed my new life had shifted.
+When I chose to see my cancer diagnosis and journey as a blessing, the lens through which I viewed my new life had shifted.
 Changing how I saw this disease – and doing something about it – granted me the opportunity to witness my daughter’s future.

 To my family, friends & the doctors and nurses who take care of me, who listen to me, who take me seriously, and to that someone out there reading this right now and giving my life that purpose I live for, thank you.